-It is essential that nuts and foodstuffs that contain traces of nuts are not brought to school.
-If a student suffers from a severe allergy, they and their family must take responsibility for their ultimate safety through education, medication and dietary habits.
+Students are encouraged not to bring nuts or foodstuffs that contain traces of nuts to school, however these risks still exist, as the list is exhaustive and the restriction of these items is not mandated, in line with NSW Education guidelines.
+Therefore, if a student suffers from a severe allergy, they and their family must take responsibility to mitigate any potential dangers by developing strategies to minimise the risk to their child through education, medication and dietary habits.